-The highly anticipated 1921 census of England and Wales is expected to be released on 6 January 2022.
-With names, ages, places of birth and relationships covering virtually the whole population in that year, these records will be a major resource for genealogists.
+The highly anticipated 1921 census of England and Wales was released on 6 January 2022.
+With names, ages, places of birth and relationships covering virtually the whole population in that year, these records are a major resource for genealogists.

-The UK National Archives’ commercial partner, Findmypast, will digitize, transcribe and index the entire 1921 census of England and Wales before placing it online.
+The UK National Archives’ commercial partner, Findmypast, digitized, transcribed and indexed the entire 1921 census of England and Wales before placing it online.
 The original census records consist of more than 28,000 bound volumes filling shelves a mile long.
-The collection on Findmypast (which is not live as of writing) will contain an estimated 18 million color images with details on almost 38 million people.
+The collection on Findmypast contains an estimated 18 million color images with details on almost 38 million people.

-Here’s what to expect from the 1921 census of England and Wales once it’s released, and how you can use it to find more about your ancestors.
+Here’s what to expect from the 1921 census of England and Wales, and how you can use it to find more about your ancestors.

 When Was the UK Census Taken?